 Daily Life Manners

 Removing your shoes is not negotiable in Japan, specially in some places like a Japanese home, temples and/or shrines, onsen and even some traditional restaurants.
 As a general rule, whenever you see some shelves with footwear by the door, it means that you are meant to remove your shoes.
-Some places will provide you slippers to wear inside, but not every single time, so if you not comfortable with your socks, I recommend buying new ones before getting to Japan because you will be showing them a lot.
+Some places will provide you slippers to wear inside, but not every single time, so if you’re not comfortable with your socks, I recommend buying new ones before getting to Japan because you will be showing them a lot. 😉

 In Japan, the bath is not seen as a way of cleaning, but it is more a way of relaxing.
 This is why you should never enter a bath without having washed yourself.
 You are supposed to wash yourself completely outside the bath, and once you’re done, you can then enter the bath and enjoy a relaxing experience.

-This rule applies to any kind of bath and specially in the public baths or onsen.
+This rule applies to any kind of bath and specially to the public baths or onsen.
 If you don’t know how to use an onsen in Japan, I already wrote an article on that if you want to read it here.

 25.Using Yukata or Kimono

 While in Japan, you might be tempted to try a kimono or yukata, but be aware that there are essential rules you must respect.
 The most important one is to always wrap the left side over the right side because the other way around (right side over left side) is only used to dress the dead.
 So, if you don’t want to get the Japanese weird look, try to keep this in mind at all times.